test test tse

 You can water your garden by hand anytime, on any day, so long as you don’t leave your garden hose or watering device unattended.

-There is a ban on all residential outdoor water use.
 Businesses can continue to operate as normal, but please be pragmatic and responsible when watering.

 Water Restriction Level 4 means there is a significant water shortage.